deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 > </details>

-> Table 1 quantitatively compares the performance of different few-shot 3D reconstruction methods on the DL3DV and Mip-NeRF 360 datasets, evaluating metrics such as PSNR, SSIM, and LPIPS.
+> Table 1 quantitatively compares the performance of various few-shot 3D reconstruction methods on the DL3DV and Mip-NeRF 360 datasets, evaluating metrics such as PSNR, SSIM, and LPIPS.

 {{< table-caption >}}